LumenPallidium/neural-file-sorter/README.md

 pip install -r requirements.txt
 ```

+## Usage

+There is effectively a hierarchy of runnable files, where each subsequent one will also run previous ones.
+For example, you could run a training file on its own or run the embedding file, which will train a model if no pre-trained one exists.
+Options are configured in options/opts.yaml.
+At minimum, you will need to set the directory you want to sort in that config file.

+As an optional pre-processing step, you might want remove duplicates in your file.
+I have a [script for doing this with the imagehash library in another repository](https://github.com/LumenPallidium/image-dataset-utils/blob/main/duplicate_remover.py).

+The runnable files are as follows:

+* train.py will train an autoencoder neural network on the directory in your config file.
+You can set it to be variational or not (note variational autoencoders need more data).
+* embedding.py runs train.py if no pre-trained model (e.g. CLIP or one you trained yourself) exists.
+It also handles embedding your folder of images/videos, clustering them with either hierarchical clustering or K-means clustering, and generating a 3D embedding for plotting.
+* app.py runs embedding.py if its outputs don't exist and runs the visualizations and dashboards (pictured below).
+Note, you will want to use K-means clustering or CLIP categories (see options) if visualizing.
+* reorganize.py will actually modify files on your computer, copying and sorting files from and to directories specified in the config file.
+Note if using the rename = True flag, you will need to have run hierarchical clustering (this generates a nice naming of files based on the hierarchy of clusters).
+As before, it runs embedding.py if it hasn't been run yet.

 ## Features

 Currently, basic dataset utilities, a convolutional autoencoder and [OpenAI's CLIP model](https://github.com/openai/CLIP) for image encoding have been implemented, as well as the components for embedding network encodings and displaying them in 3D space in an interactive dashboard.
-To run, set a directory folder (filepath variable) in the options/opts.yaml file and then run the app.py file.

 As some use cases for this repo: